Exploring the Genetic Link to Sleep Apnea

 The genetic perspective in sleep apnea research is a game-changer.
 It provides a deeper understanding of the disease and opens up new possibilities for treatment.

-Embracing this perspective is crucial.
+You must be able to change this perspective.
 It could lead to more effective and personalized treatments, improving the quality of life for those affected by sleep apnea.

 SCHEDULE A CONSULTATION IN HOUSTON TEXAS